nulllaborg/ai-vox3_home_assistant_voice_satellite/README.md

 AI-VOX3 requires a **2.4GHz** Wi-Fi network.
 (Its Wi-Fi chip does not support 5GHz bands.)

 1. In the directory containing the `config.yaml` file, create a new file named `secrets.yaml`.
-2. Open the `secrets.yaml` file with a text editor and fill in your Wi-Fi information in the following format:
+2. Open the `secrets.yaml` file with a text editor and fill in your Wi-Fi information. **Please see the [Configuration Files](#configuration-files) section for the correct format and a complete example.**

-    ```yaml
-    ---
-    # Replace the content inside quotes with your actual information
-    wifi_ssid: "Your wifi ssid"
-    wifi_password: "Your wifi password"
-    ```

 *Note: Please ensure your Wi-Fi is on the 2.4GHz band.*